 By understanding both the templates and examples together, I’m sure writing a business case isn’t that difficult after all.

-Besides providing templates and example for all phases of a project lifecycle, with the MPMM software, you can create your very own project management methodology by adding new pages through the templates.
-Once done, the entire methodology can be exported to be disseminated for stakeholders.
+Besides providing templates and examples for all phases of a project lifecycle, with the MPMM software, you can create your very own project management methodology by adding new pages through the templates.
+Once done, the entire methodology can be exported to be disseminated to stakeholders.

 Whether you’re a project manager or a project team member, I’m sure you can benefit from MPMM to ensure project success.
 The MPMM Free Trial allows you to try for 14 days without the ability to export.